-I looked on all the deeds that my hands had accomplished (Ecclesiastes 2:11 ULB)
+I looked on all the deeds that my hands had accomplished (Ecclesiastes 2:11 ULT)

 "My hands" is a synecdoche for the whole person, because clearly the arms and the rest of the body and the mind were also involved in the person's accomplishments.
+The hands are chosen to represent the person because they are the parts of the body most directly involved in the work.